xpqz/ac-mcp/README.md

 # APLCart MCP Server

-A Model Context Protocol (MCP) server that exposes the APLCart idiom collection with semantic search capabilities.
-APLCart is a searchable collection of APL expressions and their descriptions.
+A Model Context Protocol (MCP) server that exposes the [APLCart](https://aplcart.info) idiom collection with semantic search capabilities.
+APLCart is a searchable collection of APL expressions with descriptions.

 ## Features